sib-swiss/advanced-statistics/docs/exam.md

 ## **EXAM** :scream:

-The participants who need credits must answer the following questions and send the results as an R script with comments to rachel.marcone@sib.swiss until latest friday 2nd of September 2022.
+The participants who need credits must answer the following questions and send the results as an R script with comments to rachel.marcone@sib.swiss until latest Friday 15th of September 2023.

 [Download exercise material](assets/exercises/dragons.RData){: .md-button }